ProxymanApp/CodeMirror-Swift/README.md

 #### Modern and Delightful HTTP Debugging Proxy for macOS, iOS and Android ⚡️ • 🌎 https://proxyman.io

-## How to use?
+## Installation

+### SPM
+The easiest way to use this package is to add `https://github.com/ProxymanApp/CodeMirror-Swift` to your SPM dependency.

+### Manually
-1. Manually integrate `CodeMirrorWebView.swift` and `CodeMirrorView.bundle` to your project.
+1. Manually copy `CodeMirrorWebView.swift` and `CodeMirrorView.bundle` to your project.
 2. Customize to fit your need on `index.html`
 3. Set `mode` and `Content`
 ```swift